 Not All Platforms Measure Fraud the Same

-Some focus on probability statistics.
-But let’s say you’re a brand with a landing page for gathering new clients.
-Probability statistics show 65% bad traffic.
-Are you willing to risk violating TCPA compliance because it isn't 100% bad traffic?
-Or on the flipside, what if you decide to throw out all of that traffic, and you end up tossing out some good conversions?
-Or maybe you’re okay with a statistic that says you have 80% bad traffic, making your level of tolerance higher than the statistic.
-This type of protection may not be what you need.
+Some platforms focus on probability statistics.
+Let’s say you’re a brand with a landing page for gathering new clients.
+Probability statistics show a 65% chance the traffic is bad, but are you willing to risk violating TCPA compliance because it isn't 100% bad traffic?
+Or on the flipside, what if you decide to block all of that traffic, and you end up tossing out some actual interested visitors?
+Are you okay with buying leads that are fraudulent?
+When you purchase traffic with a 65% chance of being bad, you're buying fake leads that will never convert.

 Not All Platforms Are Built By Advertisers

-However, if a company who sells a solution has never bought and sold traffic nor experienced ad fraud first hand, how do they know what to truly look for and eliminate?
+However, if a company that sells a solution has never bought and sold traffic, nor experienced ad fraud first hand, how do they know what to truly look for and eliminate?
 They're using arbitrary benchmarks that they've essentially pulled out of thin air.

 Not All Platforms Let You Test Before You Buy